 Pressure or tightness in the jaw, neck, or arms

-Believe it or not, you might be having a heart attack—especially if you’re a woman.
+Believe it or not, you might be having a heart attack—particularly if you’re a woman.
 Women under 55 who have had a heart attack are actually more likely to have experienced lesser-known symptoms like this.
 According to a study published in Circulation, they are also more likely to have experienced three or more cardiac symptoms other than chest pain.
 These signs often accompanied with chest pain.
-But, for 13 percent of women, they’re not.
+But, for 13% of women, they’re not.
 The problem is, these symptoms are often misinterpreted or ignored, even by doctors.
-This puts women at an increased risk of dying in comparison with men of the same age.
+This puts women at an increased risk of dying compared to men of the same age.
 So be aware, be smart, and be your own best advocate.
-Read about these 8 sneaky heart-attack symptoms that women should never ignore.

 Leg pain that occurs only on one side